 Policy for Awarding of M.Sc. and Ph.
-D. Degrees
+D. Degrees (Division of Advanced Science and Technology)

-JAIST implements degree awarding processes with quality assurance for each academic degree by establishing flexible and versatile guidance system for education and research based on lowered barriers among fields and among laboratories, which enables students to take courses from different fields and/or fusion fields in accordance with their career goal and to receive research guidance from different viewpoints by three professors.
+JAIST implements degree awarding processes with quality assurance for each academic degree by establishing flexible and versatile guidance system for education and research based on lowered barriers among fields and among laboratories, which enables students to take courses from different fields and/or fusion fields in accordance with their career goal and to receive research quidance from different viewpoints by three professors.